ArgonDesign/alogic/doc/params.md

 endmodule
 ```

-One benefit of parameter specialization is that as opposed to Verilog,
+One benefit of parameter specialization is that as opposed to Verilog, port
-port declarations in Alogic can depend on `const` values:
+declarations in Alogic can depend on `const` values:

-<a href="http://afiddle.argondesign.com/?example=params_port_declarations.alogic">Fiddle with this code here.</a>

 ```
 fsm bar {